gvallee/dpu_offload_service/RUN.md

 ./daemons/job_persistent/job_persistent_dpu_daemon
 ```
 The offloading service daemon will then start and DPUs will connect to each other.

+[doc/configfile.md](./doc/configfile.md) includes details for the implementation of a script to start
+multiple service processes per DPU.

 # Manual start of the daemons on the DPUs using environment variables